cisagov/get.gov/pages/help/help_faq.md

 ## My domain is about to expire.
 How can I renew my domain? {#renew-domain}
-We’re rebuilding our renewal/expiration process.
-By March 2025, domain managers will be able to renew their domain at no cost directly within the registrar.
-This new process will include a step to verify contact information and other domain details.
+We’re updating how domains are renewed.
+By March 2025, domain managers will be able to renew their domain for free within the registrar.
+The process will also include a step to confirm contact details and other domain information.

 Unlike other top-level domains, when a .gov domain expires, it’s not automatically put on hold or deleted.
 It continues to resolve online even after its expiration date.
-We’ll make extensive efforts to contact your organization before holding or deleting a domain.
+Before we put it on hold or delete it, we’ll make every effort to contact your organization.

 If you need to renew your domain before March, [sign in](https://manage.get.gov) to the .gov registrar and navigate to the domain to confirm its details are up to date.
 Then [contact us](https://get.gov/contact/) to request a renewal.